New Mercedes EQS SUV: luxury seven-seat EV unveiled

 Its name makes more sense when you learn that the luxury electric SUV sits on the same dedicated EV platform as the EQS limousine, plus features some of the same key components and serves as its more practical counterpart.
 Both rear and all-wheel-drive versions will be available, although what variants are coming to the UK has yet to be confirmed.

-What we do know is that the EQS SUV boasts a range of up to 410 miles, which is further than rivals like the BMW iX (380 miles), the latest Tesla Model X Long Range (360 miles) or the Lotus Eletre (370+ miles) can cover.
+What we do know is that the EQS SUV boasts a range of up to 380 miles, which is on par with its main rivals the BMW iX (380 miles), the latest Tesla Model X Long Range (360 miles) and the Lotus Eletre (370+ miles).
 It’s also one of a handful of electric SUVs available in seven-seater configuration, the others at this price point being the Tesla Model X, the Rivian R1S and the forthcoming Lucid Gravity.

 Mercedes EQS SUV range and charging

 So far, details of three EQS SUV models have been confirmed: the entry-level EQS 450+, dual-motor 450 4MATIC and the range-topping 580 4MATIC, with all these versions featuring a 107.8kWh battery.
-Thanks to that enormous battery, the EQS 450+ has a range of up to 410 miles which is further than the BMW iX or the latest Tesla Model X Long Range can cover on a single charge.
-The all-wheel-drive 450 4MATIC and 580 4MATIC will both do 381 miles on a full battery, according to Mercedes.
+Thanks to that enormous battery, the EQS SUV can cover up to 380 miles on a single charge.
+But, as we mentioned, Mercedes has yet to reveal which variants will be coming to the UK.

 Fully recharging the 107.8kWh battery from flat using an 11kW home wallbox (if your house has a three-phase supply) or suitably fast public charging point will take just under 12 hours.
 However, the same top-up from a more common 7.4kW wallbox will take over 17 hours.